Call for Proposals

 - Interaction of infrastructure systems with the environment, e.g. impact of climate change, extreme weather events, geo-hazards, static & dynamic loading and aging.

-This Call for Proposals is an invitation to all eligible organizations to submit a proposal for an experiment to be hosted in one of the abovementioned facilities.
-The theme of the present call is: ‘Experiments to study the pressures on CI, e.g., impact of climate change, aging, increased usage, extreme weather events and geo-hazards (opened April 2022).’.
+The Third Call for Proposals is an invitation to all eligible research groups (see the summary of rules and conditions for transnational access) to submit a proposal for an experiment to be hosted in one of the abovementioned facilities, free of charge.
+The theme of the present call is ‘Experiments to validate advances in numerical modelling and data science leading to a better engineering design’.

-- The deadline for proposals is September 30th, 2022, 23.59 CET.
+- The deadline for proposals is on October 14th, 2023, 23:59 CET.
 Proposals received after this time cannot be considered.

-- Proposals are reviewed by a group of independent experts (the User Selection Panel), of which the outcome is expected in January 15th, 2023.
+Proposals are reviewed by a User Selection Panel, the outcome of which is expected to be known on January 15th, 2024.

-To guide prospective users in preparing their proposal, further technical details on the capabilities of physical modelling at the experimental facilities can be found in the Description GeoLAB RI document.
-We ask prospective Users of the facilities to make clear in their proposal how their research will contribute to our understanding and enhancing of the resilience of the CI in Europe.
+To guide prospective users in preparing their proposal, further details on the capabilities of physical modelling at the experimental facilities can be found here.
+We ask prospective Users of the facilities to make clear in their proposal how their research will contribute to our knowledge and understanding of enhancing the resilience of the Critical Infrastructure in Europe.

 If you wish to find out more about the first call for proposals for Transnational Access, you can watch the webinar here.

-GEOLAB second call for proposals for Transnational Access
+GEOLAB third call for proposals for Transnational Access

 Technical background - Critical Infrastructure; Research & Innovation